lyrious-r/Megatron-LM/README.md

 This repository contains the artifact for reproducing the experiments in the paper `DynaPipe: Optimizing Multi-task Training through Dynamic Pipelines`.
 The main implementation of the paper can be found [here](https://github.com/awslabs/optimizing-multitask-training-through-dynamic-pipelines).

 This repository is based on a fork of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
 Main modifications include adding support for packing in the dataloader, implementing the pipeline instructions for DynaPipe, and adding the scripts for running the experiments.
+(Note: we did not set up the attention masks to eliminate cross-contanmination between packed samples since it will not affect throughput.)

 ## Directory Hierachy
 The hierarchy follows that of the original Megatron-LM repository.
 We highlight the modifications below